onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Configure the example
 To configure the example you must do three things:

-- Select or create the table(s) to query against.
+1) Select or create the table(s) to query against.
+2) Set the query in the example source file
+3) Set the impalad host in the example source file

+These steps are described in more detail here: